jiidata-science/jiidata-science.github.io/_posts/2018-08-23-Exploring IMDb's Most Featured Actors.md

 ## Part 2 (of 5): Data collection - Scraping IMDb's Top 250 Rated Movies
 *Data captured on 27th July 2018*

 We begun by using *urlib3* and *beautifulSoup* libraries to scrape the Top 250 movies from IMDb's [Top 250 movie charts](https://www.imdb.com/chart/top).
 We captured each movie title, along with it's official IMDb ranking and rating.
-All the data we required could be found within the HTML table with class = **'chart full-width'**, on the IMDb web page (highlighted in the printscreen below).
+All the data we required could be found within the html table with class = **'chart full-width'**, on the IMDb web page (highlighted in the printscreen below).

 ![alt text](https://raw.githubusercontent.com/jiidata-science/Imdb_Top_Actors/master/Images/TopRatedMovies.png "Top Rated Movies Table")